camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

   </tr>
   <tr>
       <td><code>token-expiration</code></td>
-      <td>Lifetime of the authentication token in milliseconds.
+      <td>Lifetime of the authentication token in minutes.
 The value of this property should match the configured lifetime of an authentication token acquired from UiPath.</td>
       <td>30 minutes (on-premise)<br/>1440 minutes/24 hours (cloud)</td>
   </tr>
 </table>